Communication & Education

 Communication is a powerful tool to take the audience and all people involved in an event on the journey, to inform and inspire.
 At the same time, communication must be transparent, honest and credible.
 Digital communication is becoming increasingly important for engaging audiences.

-2. Our Benchmark for Tempelhof Lab
+2. Our Benchmark for Labor Tempelhof

-Our focus at Tempelhof Lab was to communicate the sustainability concept of Cradle to Cradle, analyze our successes along with the goals not achieved, and find ways to bring the concept to a wider audience.
+Our focus at Labor Tempelhof was to communicate the sustainability concept of Cradle to Cradle, analyze our successes along with the goals not achieved, and find ways to bring the concept to a wider audience.
 To this end, we took the following measures:

 - We anchored basic knowledge about Cradle to Cradle and sustainability within our own team first; then communicated externally.